OpenNebula/docs/source/configuration_guide/authentication_configuration/external_auth.rst

 This method is designed to delegate the authentication process to high level tools interacting with OpenNebula.
 You'll be interested in this method if you are developing your own servers.

-By default, OpenNebula ships with two servers: :ref:`Sunstone <sunstone>` and :ref:`Fireedge <fireedge_setup>`.
+By default, OpenNebula ships with two servers: :ref:`Sunstone <sunstone>` and :ref:`FireEdge <fireedge_setup>`.
 When a user interacts with one of them, the server authenticates the request and then forwards the requested operation to the OpenNebula daemon.

 The forwarded requests are encrypted by default using a Symmetric Key mechanism.
 The following guide shows how to strengthen the security of these requests using x509 certificates.
 This is specially relevant if you are running your server in a machine other than the front-end.